The Fair Housing Center’s statement on the COVID-19 crisis

 Fair Housing Protections

-All members of our community are protected by the Fair Housing Act, which means you cannot be denied housing or be treated unfairly because of your race, color, national origin, religion, sex, disability, familial status, military status, or sexual orientation.
+All members of our community are protected by the Fair Housing Act, which means you cannot be denied housing or be treated unfairly because of your race, color, national origin, religion, sex, disability, familial status, military status, sexual orientation, gender identity, immigration status, or source of income.
 The following actions violate fair housing laws:

 - Acts of hate or harassment, including stigmatizing Asian Americans due to fears about COVID-19

 - Unwelcome sexual comments or advances, or asking for sexual favors in exchange for rent or repairs

 - Denying a person with a disability the right to a reasonable accommodation or modification, which could include a ramp, handicapped parking space, or assistance animal